Covenant theology: Subservient Covenant

-Moses Amyraut and few others proposed that the Mosaic Covenant is a third kind of substance, called the Subservient Covenant, as opposed to most covenant theologians Moses Amyraut did not hold that the two substances are only the "Covenant of Grace" and "the Covenant of Works".
+Moses Amyraut and few others proposed that the Mosaic Covenant is a third kind of substance, called the Subservient Covenant.
+As opposed to most covenant theologians, Moses Amyraut did not hold that the two substances are only the "Covenant of Grace" and the "Covenant of Works".

 Covenant of redemption

-The covenant of redemption is the eternal agreement within the Godhead in which the Father appointed the Son to become incarnate, suffer, and die as a federal head of mankind to make an atonement for their sin.
+The covenant of redemption is the eternal agreement within the Godhead in which the Father appointed the Son through the Spirit to become incarnate, suffer, and die as a federal head of mankind to make an atonement for their sin.
 In return, the Father promised to raise Christ from the dead, glorify Him, and give Him a people.
 Two of the earliest theologians to write about the covenant of redemption were Johannes Cocceius and John Owen, though Caspar Olevian had hinted at the idea before them.
 This covenant is not mentioned in the Westminster Standards, but the idea of a contractual relationship between the Father and Son is present.
 Scriptural support for such a covenant may be found in Psalms 2 and 110, Isaiah 53, Philippians 2:5–11 and Revelation 5:9–10.
 Some covenant theologians have denied the intra-Trinitarian covenant of redemption, or have questioned the notion of the Son's works leading to the reward of gaining a people for God, or have challenged the covenantal nature of this arrangement.

 Covenantal signs and seals

 In Reformed theology, a sacrament is usually defined as a sign and seal of the covenant of grace.
 Since covenant theology today is mainly Reformed in its outlook, proponents view Baptism and the Lord's Supper as the only two sacraments in this sense, which are sometimes called "church ordinances."
 Along with the preached word, they are identified as an ordinary means of grace for salvation.
 The benefits of these rites do not occur from participating in the rite itself (ex opere operato), but through the power of the Holy Spirit as they are received by faith.

-Sometimes Reformed covenantal theologians define sacrament to include signs and seals of the covenant of works.
+Sometimes covenantal theologians define sacrament to include signs and seals of the covenant of works.
 The Garden of Eden, the tree of life, the tree of knowledge of good and evil, and the Sabbath are commonly considered to be the sacraments of the covenant of works.